Ireland to receive 46,500 extra doses of Pfizer-BioNtech vaccine under EU deal

 Current phase of vaccine rollout is ‘most challenging logistically’, Government says

-Ireland is to receive a further 46,500 doses of the Pfizer-BioNTech vaccine
+Ireland is to receive a further 46,500 doses of the Pfizer-BioNTech vaccine.
+File photograph: THOMAS KIENZLE/AFP via Getty Images

-Ireland is in the “most challenging logistical phase” of the vaccination rollout and people have been urged to comply with public health guidance to ensure there is not a fourth surge of Covid-19 before the full benefits of the inoculations are felt.
+Ireland is in the “most challenging logistical phase” of the vaccination rollout and people have been urged to comply with public health guidance to ensure there isn’t a fourth surge of Covid-19 before the full benefits of the inoculations are felt.

 The remarks were made by senior government official Liz Canavan as it separately emerged this morning that Ireland is to receive a further 46,500 doses of the Pfizer-BioNTech vaccine as part of a deal secured by the European Union.